-Financial Management Scorecard uses different criteria to assess limited to substantial progress, and is shown in the Financial Management section of the report.
+1 Financial Management Scorecard uses different criteria to assess limited to substantial progress, and is shown in the Financial Management section of the report.

-Ratings are based on a four-tiered s Substantial. cale: Limited, Modest, Mo derate, and FY 2008 FY 2009 Grants Management N/A Modest Progress Financial Management Modest Progress Modest Progress
+Ratings are based on a four-tiered so Substantial. cale: Limited, Modest, Mo derate, and Substantial.
+FY 2008 FY 2009 Grants Management N/A Modest Progress Financial Management Modest Progress Modest Progress